-Today, in the age of sustainable development, cities must be “eco-responsible” and put in place mechanisms to promote an increasingly environmentally conscious circulation.
+Today, at a time of sustainable development, cities must be “eco-responsible”.
+Therefore, they must put in place measures to promote an increasingly environmentally friendly circulation.
 The city of Bordeaux is part of this momentum.
 In recent years, it has been committed to implementing increasingly sustainable mobility.
-This strategic option has two objectives: to ensure a healthy and friendly living environment for its population, and to boost the economic and tourist attraction of the city.
-It is therefore realistic that measures have been taken to:
+This strategic option has two objectives.
+On the one hand, it is necessary to ensure its population a healthy and friendly living environment.
+On the other hand, it is necessary to boost the economic and tourist attractiveness of the city.
+Also, it is therefore imbued with realism that measures are taken, they aim to:

 – Minimize the use of polluting cars to improve air quality while de-cluttering the streets of Bordeaux, in order to ease traffic flow and facilitate parking;